acumjw/aculab-webrtc/README.md

 ## Enabling Incoming Calls on a WebRTC Client Instance

 If you will be accepting incoming WebRTC calls, then you need to set up the onIncoming and onIncomingState callbacks.

 ```
     acc.onIncoming = newCall;
     acc.onIncomingState = incomingState;
 ```

-See Accepting an Incoming WebRTC Call for information on the newCall and incomingState functions.
+See [Accepting an Incoming WebRTC Call](#accepting-an-incoming-webrtc-call) for information on the newCall and incomingState functions.

 A WebRTC Client instance needs a token to be able to receive incoming WebRTC calls.
-This token is retrieved from the webrtc_generate_token Web Services API.
+This token is retrieved from the webrtc_generate_token Web Services API (https://www.aculab.com/cloud/web-services/webrtc-clients/ ).
 It should be generated by server side code, so the client does not know your web services API access key.
 An example as follows:

 ```
     fetch('/get_webrtc_token_for_client', {